2017 Women's EuroHockey Championship II

 The 2017 Women's EuroHockey Championship II was the 7th edition of the Women's EuroHockey Championship II.
-It was held from the 6th until the 12th of August 2017 in Cardiff, Wales.
+It was held from the 6 to 12 August 2017 in Cardiff, Wales.
 The tournament will also serve as a direct qualifier for the 2019 EuroHockey Championship, with the winner Belarus and runner-up Russia qualifying.

 Format

 The eight teams will be split into two groups of four teams.
 The top two teams from each pool advance to the semifinals to determine the winner in a knockout system.
 The bottom two teams from each pool play in a new group with the teams they did not play against in the group stage.
 The last team will be relegated to the EuroHockey Championship III.

 Results

 All times are local (UTC+0).